ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ### **iiii.
 Previous work**

 - Implemented 'smart' full-text search to help navigate faster and easier.
+    - Similar to the "match" query available in the Elasticsearch out of the box.
 - Cataloged frequent questions and used Mechanical Turk to get answers in advance.

 ### **iv.
 Usage volumes and patterns**